 Does March’s most-sunny designation make it the best time to visit Koh Samui?
 Not at all.
 I’m not certain what counts for ‘cloud cover’ in meteorological terms, and whether or not it would include any pretty wispy whites.
-Compare a few picture-postcard beach days at other times of year.
-In all probability they’re designated “partly cloudy”.
+Compare a few picture-postcard beach days at other times of the year.
+In all probability, they’re designated “partly cloudy”.
 Fine by me, how about you?

 When is the driest time of year on Koh Samui?